-Origins of Chicken Noodle Soup
+History of Chicken Noodle Soup

+Humans have been preparing bowls of chicken soup or broth for thousands of years.
 Ancient Greek philosophers believed in the medicinal benefits of chicken soup.
 But chicken soup likely goes even further back as chickens were domesticated during the Neolithic era (around 12,000 years ago).

 Vegan chicken noodle soup